Disappearances rise on Mexico's 'highway of death' to border | Politics

 Then, as now, politicians and prosecutors have given the families of the disappeared few answers.

-But Nuevo Leon didn't warn people against travelling on the highway until almost a month later on June 23.
+But Nuevo Leon didn't warn people against traveling on the highway until almost a month later on June 23.

 That was too late for Gómez, and for Javier Toto Cagal, a 36-year-old truck driver and father of five who disappeared along with three employees of the same trucking company on the 135-mile (220 km) stretch of highway on June 3.
 They were driving to Nuevo Laredo in a car.